Canon 7D II vs Leica S Typ 007

 It is notable that the S Typ 007 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 7D Mark II does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Travel and landscape photographers will find it useful that both cameras feature internal geolocalization sensors and can record GPS coordinates in their EXIF data.

-Both the 7D Mark II and the S Typ 007 are recent models that are part of the current product line-up.
-The 7D Mark II replaced the earlier Canon 7D, while the S Typ 007 followed on from the Leica S Typ 006.
+The 7D Mark II is a recent model that features in the current product line-up of Canon.
+In contrast, the S Typ 007 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the S Typ 007 was succeeded by the Leica S3.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what is the bottom line?
 Which of the two cameras – the Canon 7D II or the Leica S Typ 007 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 7D Mark II:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - More complete view: Has a viewfinder with a larger field of view (100% vs 98%).